 For children nowadays, the internet is a place where they can relax, play games, educate themselves and meet new friends.
-Unfortunately, the online space can also become a zone of danger when seemingly friendly individuals target children with malicious intent – online predators are a real threat.
-How do you recognize when the person behind the other screen wants to harm your child?
+Unfortunately, the online space can also become a danger zone when seemingly friendly individuals target children with malicious intent – online predators are a real threat.
+How do you recognise when the person behind the other screen wants to harm your child?

 Grooming is a tactic used by online sexual abusers who scout for victims online.
-It is a lasting danger that affects mostly teenagers, but younger children as well.
-According to the Internet Watch Foundation (IWF), the pandemic has further worsened this problem.
+It is a lasting danger that affects teenagers but younger children primarily as well.
+According to the Internet Watch Foundation (IWF), the pandemic worsens this problem.
 In 2021, the foundation “confirmed 252,000 URLs containing images or videos of children being sexually abused, compared with 153,000 in the previous year.”
-The IWF further explained that a major part of the material comes from situations in which “children are manipulated into recording their own abuse before it is shared online – with the fastest-growing increase occurring among seven to 10-year-olds.”
-So, how can you and your child recognize an online predator?
+The IWF further explained that a significant part of the material comes from situations where “children are manipulated into recording their abuse before it is shared online – with the fastest-growing increase occurring among seven to 10-year-olds.”
+So, how can you and your child recognise an online predator?
 Get familiar with the process of communication that is typical for grooming.

 Read more: Coercion, trolling, and abuse.
 Keep your children safe when they’re meeting people online